msoula/eyecade/README.md

   - [Tobii Eye Tracking SDK](http://developer.tobii.com/eyex-sdk/) (Import the SDK assets to the Unity Project to build it)

 ## Why this project ?
-We made this project during the forty-eight hoursof the [Addon Game Jam 2017](https://addon.events/) with a strong interest for the innovative gameplay that could offer us the eye tracker.
+We made this project during the forty-eight hours of the [Addon Game Jam 2017](https://addon.events/) with a strong interest for the innovative gameplay that could offer us the eye tracker.

 ## How to play?
   - Escape: back to the menu/exit
-  - EyeTracker/Mouse: moving the cursor
+  - EyeTracker/Mouse: move the cursor
 #### Eye Pong
   - z: move the racket left to up
   - s: move the racket left to down